 - To connect the domain name with the server, so that your website can be reached.

-- A stable and secure operating system for servers, such as OpenBSD.
+- A stable and secure operating system for servers, such as FreeBSD or OpenBSD.

 A list of guides I’ve written: